mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     Defaults to the beer emoji.

   * HOMEBREW\_SOURCEFORGE\_MIRROR:
-    If set, Homebrew will use the value of `HOMEBREW_SOURCEFORGE_MIRROR` to select a SourceForge mirror for downloading bottles.
+    If set, Tigerbrew will use the value of `HOMEBREW_SOURCEFORGE_MIRROR` to select a SourceForge mirror for downloading bottles.

     *Example:* `export HOMEBREW_SOURCEFORGE_MIRROR='heanet'`

   * HOMEBREW\_SVN:
-    When exporting from Subversion, Homebrew will use `HOMEBREW_SVN` if set, a Homebrew-built Subversion if installed, or the system-provided binary.
+    When exporting from Subversion, Tigerbrew will use `HOMEBREW_SVN` if set, a Tigerbrew-built Subversion if installed, or the system-provided binary.

-    Set this to force Homebrew to use a particular svn binary.
+    Set this to force Tigerbrew to use a particular svn binary.

   * HOMEBREW\_TEMP:
-    If set, instructs Homebrew to use `HOMEBREW_TEMP` as the temporary directory for building packages.
-This may be needed if your system temp directory and Homebrew Prefix are on different volumes, as OS X has trouble moving symlinks across volumes when the target does not yet exist.
+    If set, instructs Tigerbrew to use `HOMEBREW_TEMP` as the temporary directory for building packages.
+This may be needed if your system temp directory and Tigerbrew Prefix are on different volumes, as OS X has trouble moving symlinks across volumes when the target does not yet exist.

     This issue typically occurs when using FileVault or custom SSD configurations.

   * HOMEBREW\_VERBOSE:
-    If set, Homebrew always assumes `--verbose` when running commands.
+    If set, Tigerbrew always assumes `--verbose` when running commands.

   * VISUAL:
     If set, and `HOMEBREW_EDITOR` is not, use `VISUAL` as the text editor.

 ## USING HOMEBREW BEHIND A PROXY

-Homebrew uses several commands for downloading files (e.g. curl, git, svn).
+Tigerbrew uses several commands for downloading files (e.g. curl, git, svn).
 Many of these tools can download via a proxy.
 It's common for these tools to read proxy parameters from environment variables.